Maintaining Implementation Momentum

 If you have created a communication plan, you have already generated a list of stakeholders who should be informed of your successes.
 Make sure to fold these measures of progress into ongoing communications.

-Whether through the communications office, via your social media channels, or your local newspapers and TV stations – prepare some brief news releases on success stories.
+Prepare brief news releases on success stories to distribute through the communications office, your social media channels, or your local newspapers and TV stations.

-Make certain that accomplishments from the plan are included in regular internal newsletters, electronic signage, town halls and staff meetings, in-class announcements, etc.
+Ensure that accomplishments from the plan are included in regular internal newsletters, electronic signage, town halls, staff meetings, in-class announcements, etc.